typical-go/typical-go/README.md

 - `EntryPoint` contain main function and source folder.
 - `Imports` to put configurations, constructor, destructor or preparation into the application

-You can make your own application implementation by implmenent `typcore.App` interface
+You can make your own application implementation by implmenent `typgo.App` interface

 ## Build Tool

 `BuildTool` in descriptor define the build-tool. `./typicalw` run the build-tool based on this.

-`typcore` package is common build-tool with build-sequence and utilities.
+`typgo` package is common build-tool with build-sequence and utilities.
 - `BuildSequence` is sequence of build process (check [Build Life-Cycle](#build-life-cycle) section)
 - `Utilities` custom task for development